-RCU's investigation procedures, including the applicable determination procedure that will be used in this investigation and resolution, and a link to the relevant policies; Information about the agreement-based, with a link to the full procedures.
-Sufficient information available at the time to allow the parties to respond to the allegations, including the identities of the parties involved in the incident(s), a description of the facts alleged to constitute Prohibited Conduct, the type of Prohibited

-- Conduct, and the date(s) and location(s) of the alleged incident(s); - 4.
+- 1. RCU's investigation procedures, including the applicable determination procedure that will be used in this investigation and resolution, and a link to the relevant policies; - 2.
+Information about the agreement-based, with a link to the full procedures. - 3.
+Sufficient information available at the time to allow the parties to respond to the allegations, including the identities of the parties involved in the incident(s), a description of the facts alleged to constitute Prohibited Conduct, the type of Prohibited Conduct, and the date(s) and location(s) of the alleged incident(s); - 4.
 A statement that retaliation is prohibited; - 5.
-Whether the investigator, or another individual, shall serve as the Decisionmaker.

-7. Expected length of the major stages of the resolution process, as well as any applicable deadlines.

-8. The Notice will inform the parties that the investigator will establish and communicate, in writing, all investigation deadlines, including the final deadlines for submitting names of witnesses, evidence, and relevant questions to ask a party or witness.
-These deadlines may be extended by the Title IX Coordinator for good cause, and any changes will be provided, in writing, to the parties, along with the rationale for the revised deadline(s).

-9. The process for raising a challenge to the appointed investigator, Decisionmaker or Title IX Coordinator, and the deadline for doing so.

-10. A statement that the respondent is presumed not responsible for Prohibited Conduct until a determination is made at the conclusion of the resolution process.
-Prior to such a determination, the parties will have an opportunity to present relevant and not otherwise impermissible evidence to a trained, impartial Decisionmaker;

-11. A statement that the parties may have an advisor of their choice who may be a friend, parent, therapist, colleague, or attorney;

-12. The parties are entitled to an equal opportunity to access the relevant and not otherwise impermissible evidence and the investigation report that accurately summarizes this evidence; and
+Whether the investigator, or another individual, shall serve as the Decisionmaker. - 6.
+Expected length of the major stages of the resolution process, as well as any applicable deadlines. - 7.
+The Notice will inform the parties that the investigator will establish and communicate, in writing, all investigation deadlines, including the final deadlines for submitting names of witnesses, evidence, and relevant questions to ask a party or witness.
+These deadlines may be extended by the Title IX Coordinator for good cause, and any changes will be provided, in writing, to the parties, along with the rationale for the revised deadline(s). - 8.
+The process for raising a challenge to the appointed investigator, Decisionmaker or Title IX Coordinator, and the deadline for doing so. - 9.
+A statement that the respondent is presumed not responsible for Prohibited Conduct until a determination is made at the conclusion of the resolution process.
+Prior to such a determination, the parties will have an opportunity to present relevant and not otherwise impermissible evidence to a trained, impartial Decisionmaker; - 10.
+A statement that the parties may have an advisor of their choice who may be a friend, parent, therapist, colleague, or attorney; - 11.
+The parties are entitled to an equal opportunity to access the relevant and not otherwise impermissible evidence and the investigation report that accurately summarizes this evidence; and

-Section 5.1.1(b) of RCU's Code of Conduct prohibits knowingly making false statements or knowingly submitting false information during the resolution procedures.
-The date and time of the initial interview with the Investigator, with a minimum of five (5) days' notice.
+12. The date and time of the initial interview with the Investigator, with a minimum of five (5) days' notice.